askworkshop/ask2024/index.md

     nav: "docs"
 ---

 Welcome to the home page of the **11th Asian Workshop on Symmetric Key Cryptography**.
-This workshop will be held for four days in Kolkata, India, starting on December 14th until December 17th, 2024.
+This workshop will be held for four days at TCG CREST Kolkata, India, starting on December 14th until December 17th, 2024.
 The workshop will be held just after [ASIACRYPT 2024](https://asiacrypt.iacr.org/2024/).

 ASK has been held to promote research on symmetric-key cryptography in Asia since 2011.
 Broadly, the scope of the workshop includes, but is not limited to: